gitlabhq/gitlabhq/doc/user/project/clusters/index.md

     don't have to fill it in; by leaving it blank, GitLab will create one for you.
 1. Click the **Create cluster** button.

-After a few moments your cluster should be created.
+After a few moments, your cluster should be created.
 If something goes wrong, you will be notified.

 Now, you can proceed to [enable the Cluster integration](#enabling-or-disabling-the-cluster-integration).